Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Transfer (ET)

 The next generation of wireless systems envisions extremely large antenna arrays to compensate for the attenuation at high-frequency bands, increase reliability, and reduce interference.
 Consequently, many future IoT deployments may operate in the radiating near-field (or Fresnel region) of the transmit antennas, which contrasts with the traditional assumption of far-field operation.
-As Fig.~\ref{fig:nearFieldBeamforming} illustrates, under such operating conditions, a PB can focus the energy in a particular location as opposed to what happens in far-field conditions, where the energy is steered towards a certain angular direction.
+As Figure~\ref{fig:nearFieldBeamforming} illustrates, under such operating conditions, a PB can focus the energy in a particular location as opposed to what happens in far-field conditions, where the energy is steered towards a certain angular direction.
 As a consequence, near-field RF-WET will generate less RF pollution, thus interference, in both angle and distance domains and a reduced human RF exposure \cite{9743350}.
-Moreover, the conversion efficiency achievable in the near-field can be significantly high even when the energy receiver is not in the focal point of the transmitter's antenna \cite{7433963}.
+Moreover, the CE achievable in the near-field can be significantly high even when the energy receiver is not in the focal point of the transmitter's antenna \cite{Zhang.2022}.

-Given all the above facts, RF-WET is usually regarded as a short-distance solution to charge low-power devices.
+Due to the above, RF-WET is usually regarded as a short-distance solution to charge low-power devices.
 However, some experiments have shown energy transmissions over distances greater than $1~$km distance with a peak incident power of several Watts at the rectenna \cite{9318744}.
 Long-distance RF-WET could also help bypass the complicated infrastructure of the electric network to power hard-to-reach locations or to provide an energy supply during emergency situations.\footnote{Please refer to \url{https://emrod.energy/} for more details.}